hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 ##  Timeout and Retransmission

-   DTLS messages are grouped into a series of message flights, according to the diagrams below.
+DTLS handshake messages are grouped into a series of message flights, according to the diagrams below.
 Although each flight of messages may consist of a number of messages, they should be viewed as monolithic for the purpose of timeout and retransmission.

 ~~~~
 Client                                             Server